microsoft/winget-cli/doc/specs/#3026 - Bypass Microsoft Store blocked for COM API.md

 ## Solution Design

-The Windows Package Manager will allow installation of Microsoft Store applications for the COM API used by Mobile Device Management (MDM) solutions (example: Intune) while continuing to block store application installations through the command line interface (CLI) and PowerShell when the "Turn off the Store application" group policy has been enabled.
+The Windows Package Manager will allow the WinGet COM APIs to perform Microsoft Store application installations that will bypass the check on Microsoft Store is blocked by policy (IsStoreBlockedByPolicyAsync).
+Both the WinGet command line interface (CLI) and WinGet PowerShell commands will continue to block application installations from the Store when the Microsoft Store is blocked by policy.

-An exception will be created for the COM APIs to enable
+The checks on Microsoft Store blocked by policy will allow calls through COM, with the exception of PowerShell and CLI.

 ## UI/UX Design